 Emacs is also enormous, and for someone like me who often is in the habit of using my text editor to open just one file, it's massive overkill and a massive drain on time.

-My movement in my computer usage has been constantly gravitating to more and more lightweight and minimal programs, using emacs on top of things to replicate my current setup violates this tendency.
+My movement in my computer usage has been constantly gravitating to more and more lightweight and minimal programs, getting closer to the core of how Unix-based operating systems work, using emacs on top of things to replicate the functionality of my current setup violates this tendency.

-Everything I've ever needed to do, I can do perfectly well between vim and i3wm.
+Everything I've ever needed to do, I can do perfectly well between vim and my WM.

 - A cell phone

 - Don't get me wrong, I own a cell phone, I just don't use it or carry it around or endorse cell phone usage generally.
+I use it as a house phone... except for I don't have reception at my house 😉.
+I can't think of a single thing that is more highly correlated with personal mediocrity more than cell phone usage.
 If you do use one, be sure to install F-Droid, which is a application manager for free software programs, and use applications from that.

 I have LineageOS installed and have no Google anything.
 If you want to install Lineage or another free software OS on your phone, remember to get a compatible phone that is unlocked.